AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 This type of configuration, where a root-chain facilitates shards, is referred to as *nesting* in this section.
 The shards of Ethereum 2 are *a level of nesting* above the root-chain.
 Sometimes people use terms like *layer 2* to describe this sort of nesting, though such usage of *layer 2* is ambiguous and potentially misleading.
 It easily confuses nesting with off-chain scaling methods (such as payment channels or ephemeral 'child' blockchains, e.g., Plasma), and it potentially misleads readers about the security properties of nested blockchains.
 Nested blockchains *can* faithfully inherit the security properties of their parent-chains, which is not the case for layer 2 solutions.
 Furthermore, terms like *layer x* cannot accurately describe UT's design.
 Would UT's dapp-chains (having equal or better security properties than comparable chains like Ethereum 2, Polkadot, or Cardano) be *layer 1* or *layer 2*?
 It would be misleading to call them *layer 2* because UT dapp-chains have all the security qualities of other PoS chains, *and more*.
 If they were called *layer 1* chains, then what is the simplex -- *layer 0*?
 It is clear that the common idea behind *layer 1/2* scaling does not have sufficient capacity to accurately describe UT's simplex- and dapp-chains; it is inadequate.

-\bigtodo{look for references to 'layer2' and change to nesting as appropriate.}

 The following derivations focus on *throughput* of particular blockchain designs and scaling configurations.
 Raw throughput of a network, $T_i$, is measured in bytes/sec (B/s) for some level of nesting, $i$.
 Note that $T_i$ directly corresponds to a design's maximum transactions per second (tps) via ${tps}_i = \nicefrac{T_i}{Tx_{avg}}$, where $Tx_{avg}$ is the average size of a transaction.
 The raw B/s throughput of a chain at the $i^{th}$ level of nesting is denoted by $k_i$.
 Note that $T_i$ is a *calculated* value, but $k_i$ is a *parameter* that may be chosen.
 An increase to $k_i$ is equivalent or similar to an increase in maximum block size.

 Shown below are relationships between the number of chains at a level of nesting, $N_i$, and the network throughput at that level of nesting, $T_i$.
 For existing blockchain designs, note that $N_1 = 1$.